-For home-schooled students who do not have either a high school diploma or portfolio, the UMC Career and Counseling Services offers GED testing for $60.
+For home-schooled students who do not have either a high school diploma. the UMC Career Development and Counseling Department offers GED testing for $60.

 Students who have completed their high school education through home schooling and are older than the compulsory age of 16 are eligible for financial aid.
 Residents of Minnesota may be eligible for the MN State Grant in addition to other federal, state and institutional aid.

 Minnesota resident students who have not completed their high school education and/or who are 16 years of age or younger will be considered for enrollment as a PSEO (post-secondary enrollment option) student and are not eligible for financial aid.